flutter/website/src/docs/development/tools/devtools/memory.md

   profile modes.
 Profile mode might show higher absolute memory usage because a service isolate is created to profile your application.
   This isolate won't exist in release mode.
 Absolute memory used might also be higher in debug versus release mode.
-In release mode, work can be computed and optimized ahead of time, while in debug mode that same work might have to be computed at runtime, requiring more information.
+In [release mode][], work can be computed and optimized ahead of time, while in [debug mode][] that same work might have to be computed at runtime, requiring more information.
 {{site.alert.end}}